-Governance costs are disclosed separately (paragraph 8.13) in note 5 and support costs and the allocation of supports costs is analysed in note 5.
+Governance costs are disclosed separately (paragraph 8.13) in note 5.
+Support costs and the allocation of supports costs are analysed in note 5.

-On the face of the balance sheet, the types of fund are disclosed (paragraphs 2.30 and 10.10).
-The provisions for liabilities and charges are separately shown (paragraph 10.79).
+On the face of the balance sheet, the types of fund are disclosed (paragraphs 2.29 and 10.9).
+The provisions for liabilities and charges are separately shown (paragraph 10.80).

-A contingent liability is disclosed concerning a planned future grant (note 15) due to a possible obligation which is contingent on the occurrence of one or more uncertain future events not wholly within the charity's control (paragraph 10.86).
+A contingent liability is disclosed concerning a planned future grant (note 14) due to a possible obligation which is contingent on the occurrence of one or more uncertain future events not wholly within the charity's control (paragraph 10.86).